4GeeksAcademy/machine-learning-content/08-cloud/intro-to-aws-sagemaker.md

 import numpy as np
 import pandas as pd
-import matplotlib.pyplot as plt from Ipython.display import Image #to display images in the notebook from Ipython.display import display #to display outputs in the notebook from time import gmtime, strftime #for labeling SageMaker models import sys import math import json
+import matplotlib.pyplot as plt from Ipython.display import Image  # To display images in the notebook from Ipython.display import display  # To display outputs in the notebook from time import gmtime, strftime  # For labeling SageMaker models import sys import math import json